 - The Beatson Cancer Centre is featured in a three-part BBC1 series telling the stories of patients undergoing cancer treatment at the hospital.
 The programme features some patients that are taking part in clinical trials at the Beatson.

 Scottish Cancer Research Network – South East

-The South East Scotland Cancer Research Network (SCRN-SE) was one of the three Scottish Cancer Research Networks establised in 2003 with the support from Cancer in Scotland, the Chief Scientist's Office and Information services Division (ISD).
-SCRN – E covers NHS Borders, NHS Dumfries and Galloway, NHS Fife and NHS Lothian Health Board areas, with a population of around 1.4 million and supports research across these regions.
+The South East Scotland Cancer Research Network (SCRN-SE) was one of the three Scottish Cancer Research Networks established in 2003 with the support from Cancer in Scotland, the Chief Scientist's Office and Information services Division (ISD).
+SCRN – SE covers NHS Borders, NHS Dumfries and Galloway, NHS Fife and NHS Lothian Health Board areas, with a population of around 1.4 million and supports research across these regions.
 The SCRN-SE's Management Team include the Experimental Cancer Research Network and Lothian R&D who meet bi-monthly.
 There is also a steering group for the Research Network which meets annually.
 The SCRN-SE is structured around disease specific teams to maximise the support for research, both within the Cancer Centre and in local Cancer Units across the region.
 Research staff based in local Cancer Units cover different disease sites but link in with each of the disease specific teams.

 Scotland Cancer Research Network - North

 The Scottish Cancer Research Network - North (SCRN-N) was established in 2003 and covers NHS Grampian, NHS Highland, NHS Orkney, NHS Shetland and NHS Western Isles.
 The two main centres in the North of Scotland are Aberdeen Royal Infirmary and Raigmore Hospital.
 Currently Dr Marianne Nicolson, Consultant Medical Oncologist, is the Clinical Lead for the SCRN-N and Dr Kirsty Shearer is the Network Manager.